technicaldebtgames/TechDebt/README.md

 # Dan Brioli

-This is the repository for a portfolio I've built to highlight some on-going projects and interesting sites/SPAs I have been working on.
-It has some art and writing examples, as well.
-It also serves as a central location for my social media accounts - feel free to send me a message or share some content!
-Please visit the live portfolio at https://techdebtportfolio.netlify.app/
+This is a repository for my freelance writing page.
+I use this as my primary demonstration site, with contact information and social links, along with a list of my rates for writing, illustration, and design.

+Please visit the site in live production at https://www.danbrioli.com/ if you would like to get in contact for services, or just to chat.